alexliberzonlab/readim/README.rst

 Overview
 ========
-ReadIM is a c++ wrapper to load DaVis Images and Vectors DaVis V8.
+ReadIM is a Python package to read and write DaVis Images and Vectors DaVis V8.
-ReadIM is a 'low level' interface to C++ libraries provided by LaVision GMBH.
+It contains C++ libraries provided by `LaVision GMBH <http://www.lavision.de/en/>`_ and a low level interface wrapper for Python.

 Installation
 ============